shlomiassaf/pebula-node/reviews/api/temp/nesbus.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "SbConnectionOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "ServiceBusAtomManagementClientOptions" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ServiceBusAdministrationClientOptions" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export interface SbManagementClientAtomOptions extends SbConnectionOptions<ServiceBusConnectionStringCredentials, ServiceBusAtomManagementClientOptions> {
+export interface SbManagementClientAtomOptions extends SbConnectionOptions<ServiceBusConnectionStringCredentials, ServiceBusAdministrationClientOptions> {
     // (undocumented)
     defaults?: SbManagementDefaultsAdapter;
 }